MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Wait for the import process to complete, and then open the **ResolveGitHubSecurityAlerts** repository.

     The ResolveGitHubSecurityAlerts repository contains the ContosoOrderProcessor application.
-The ContosoOrderProcessor application contains hard-coded secrets that are included for training purposes.
+Hard-coded secrets are included for training purposes.

 ### Review security alerts on GitHub

-GitHub's secret scanning feature detects tokens, passwords, and other secrets that are accidentally committed to a repository.
+GitHub's secret scanning feature detects API keys, tokens, passwords, and other secrets that are accidentally committed to a repository.
 Security alerts are generated when secrets are detected, providing information about the type of secret, its location in the code, and recommendations for remediation.

 In this task, you examine the code repository and review the security alerts generated by GitHub secret scanning.